mahes-a/StagingBuild/README.md

    <img width="1009" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/3793a8a5-a56d-4c89-909a-fa68cfcff8ad">

-- Lets validate the response from AML endpoint using if/else and if response is valid then display the anser from the model , if error display generic error message
+- Lets validate the response from AML endpoint using if/else and if response is valid then display the answer from the model , if error display generic error message

              =conversation.context.api_response.statusCode==200
              ${conversation.context.api_response.content.output}